carineang/tp/docs/DeveloperGuide.md

 * 2d.
 User enters a keyword with minor typos in the name, email, or address fields.
   * 2d1.
 Address Book applies fuzzy matching (Levenshtein distance of up to 2) for name, email, and address fields.<br>
     Use case resumes from step 3.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC14 - Pinning a client contact`

+**Guarantees**: `If MSS reaches step 3, the client contact is marked as pinned.`

+**MSS**:

+1. User requests to pin a contact in the current contact list.
+2. User enters the `pin` command followed by the index of the contact to pin.
+3. Notarius marks the contact as pinned and confirms the action with a success message.

+   Use case ends.

+**Extensions**:

+* 2a.
+User omits the index in the pin command.
+  * 2a1.
+Notarius alerts the user that an index must be provided.
+  * 2a2.
+User retypes the command with a valid index.
+  * Use case resumes from step 3.

+* 2b.
+User enters an index that is out of range.
+  * 2b1.
+Notarius alerts the user that the index is invalid.
+  * 2b2.
+User retypes the command with a valid index.
+  * Use case resumes from step 3.

+* 3a.
+The contact is already pinned.
+  * 3a1.
+Notarius notifies the user that the contact is already pinned.
+  * Use case ends.

+**System**: `Notarius`

+**Actor**: `User`

+**Use Case**: `UC15 - Unpinning a client contact`

+**Guarantees**: `If MSS reaches step 3, the client contact is marked as unpinned.`

+**MSS**:

+1. User requests to unpin a contact in the current contact list.
+2. User enters the `unpin` command followed by the index of the contact to unpin.
+3. Notarius marks the contact as unpinned and confirms the action with a success message.

+   Use case ends.

+**Extensions**:

+* 2a.
+User omits the index in the unpin command.
+  * 2a1.
+Notarius alerts the user that an index must be provided.
+  * 2a2.
+User retypes the command with a valid index.
+  * Use case resumes from step 3.

+* 2b.
+User enters an index that is out of range.
+  * 2b1.
+Notarius alerts the user that the index is invalid.
+  * 2b2.
+User retypes the command with a valid index.
+  * Use case resumes from step 3.

+* 3a.
+The contact is already unpinned.
+  * 3a1.
+Notarius notifies the user that the contact is already unpinned.
+  * Use case ends.